A solid new, blinded placebo-controlled Phase II study from the Duke Autism Center clearly shows no benefit of cord blood for autism.

 The simplest explanation for these new negative data and other past reports suggesting no benefit is that this approach is just not going to work.

-The Duke team looked for other reasons why cord blood still might work despite their study not showing it.
+The Duke Autism Center researchers looked for other reasons why cord blood still might work despite their study not showing it.

 One main possible reason they suggest in the paper for why they didn’t find benefit was some imbalance.
 Participants with intellectual disability (ID) were imbalanced in representation in the autologous and allogeneic groups.
 Removing participants with ID from the analysis after the fact made some small possible trends show up, but notably still not significantly.